Leerdam railway station

 The Leerdam railway station is located in the western Netherlands, on the MerwedeLingelijn line between Dordrecht and Geldermalsen.
 The railway station was opened on 1 December 1883.
 Train services are operated by Qbuzz.

 History

 A new station building was opened in 1987, next to the former building.
 It was designed by Cees Douma.
 The former building was maintained and is currently being turned into a restaurant.

-Arriva operated the service until 8 December 2018.
+Arriva operated the service until 8 December 2018, after which the service was taken over by Qbuzz.